Crisis & Support Lines

 Crisis Text Line

-Crisis Text Line provides free, confidential, 24/7 text-based support with a trained crisis counselor for people in emotional distress or crisis.
+Free, confidential, 24/7 text-based support with a trained crisis counselor for people experiencing emotional distress or crisis.

-Talking out loud feels too hard, you need support discreetly, or texting feels more accessible.
+Talking out loud feels too hard, you need discreet support, or communicating through text feels more accessible.

 National Eating Disorders Association

-NEDA offers eating disorder education, screening tools, treatment-finding resources, and support options for individuals and loved ones affected by eating disorders.
+NEDA provides eating disorder education, screening tools, treatment-finding resources, and support information for individuals and loved ones affected by eating disorders.

-You are looking for eating disorder information, treatment options, support groups, or resources for yourself or someone you care about.
+You are looking for eating disorder information, screening tools, treatment options, or resources for yourself or someone you care about.

 The Trevor Project

-The Trevor Project provides free, confidential crisis support for LGBTQ+ young people by phone, text, and chat, 24/7, 365 days a year.
+Free, confidential crisis support for LGBTQ+ young people by phone, text, and online chat.

-You are an LGBTQ+ young person who needs immediate support, feels unsafe, is thinking about suicide, or needs someone affirming to talk to.
+You are an LGBTQ+ young person who feels unsafe, is thinking about suicide, is in crisis, or needs affirming support.

 Trans Lifeline